watsonpy/watson-framework/docs/index.rst

 Dependencies
 ------------

-Watson currently requires the following modules to work out of box:
+Watson currently requires the following modules to work out of the box:

 -  `Jinja2`_
     - For view templating